Guidelines and Limitations for TCP State Bypass

 -

-Application inspection—Inspection requires both inbound and outbound traffic to go through the same threat defense, so inspection is not applied to TCP state bypass traffic.
+Application inspection—Inspection requires both inbound and outbound traffic to go through the same Firewall Threat Defense, so inspection is not applied to TCP state bypass traffic.

 -

-TCP Intercept, maximum embryonic connection limit, TCP sequence number randomization—The threat defense does not keep track of the state of the connection, so these features are not applied.
+TCP Intercept, maximum embryonic connection limit, TCP sequence number randomization—The Firewall Threat Defense does not keep track of the state of the connection, so these features are not applied.

 -